OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions

 \section{Introduction}

-The emergence of Large Language Models (LLMs; \citealp{comanici2025gemini,anthropic2024claude}) has sparked unprecedented interest in autonomous agents that can perceive environments, make decisions, and take actions to accomplish complex tasks.
+The emergence of Large Language Models (LLMs; \citep{comanici2025gemini,anthropic2024claude}) has sparked unprecedented interest in autonomous agents that can perceive environments, make decisions, and take actions to accomplish complex tasks.
 These AI agents are increasingly deployed across diverse domains—from robotics~\citep{wang2024largelanguagemodelsrobotics} and game playing~\citep{Akata_2025} to scientific discovery~\citep{sun2025scienceboard} and business automation~\citep{xu2025theagentcompany}.
 As the capabilities of LLMs expand, so does the demand for evaluation benchmarks that can reliably assess agent performance in realistic, dynamic settings.

 While recent benchmarks have evolved from static question answering toward interactive decision-making~\citep{xie2024osworld, vodrahalli2024michelangelolongcontextevaluations, chung2025evaluatinglongcontextreasoningllmbased}, they predominantly assess a \textbf{deductive mode} of intelligence where agents rely on extensive prior knowledge to complete tasks.
 As illustrated in Figure~\ref{fig:intro}, such evaluation overlooks the essential \textbf{inductive mode}, in which agents are required to actively explore and induce the hidden rules underlying the environment.
 This omission restricts the evaluation of an agent's proficiency in complex environments where rules are not pre-specified.

 We identify three critical capability dimensions that remain largely unaddressed in the current landscape.
-First, \textbf{extremely long-horizon interaction} is often neglected by existing benchmarks that restrict episodes to fewer than 50 steps, which fails to capture the strategic coherence and error accumulation challenges inherent in sequences of thousands of steps.
-Second, \textbf{active exploration and trial-and-error} are frequently bypassed by environments that provide fully specified success criteria, whereas realistic deployment requires agents to actively probe, react to feedback, and iteratively adjust their actions through self-improvement~\cite{yan2025tide}.
-Finally, \textbf{inductive reasoning from interaction} represents a critical evaluation gap in current benchmarks, as most protocols assess deductive compliance to provided instructions rather than the capacity to infer latent rules and transition dynamics from experience.
+First, \textbf{extremely long-horizon interaction} is often neglected by existing widely used agent benchmarks that restrict episodes to fewer than 50 steps, which fails to capture the core strategic coherence and error accumulation challenges inherent in sequences of thousands of steps.
+Second, \textbf{active exploration and trial-and-error} are frequently bypassed by environments that provide a fully